Chapter 4 - Accessory Off-Street Parking and Loading Regulations

 In all districts, as indicated, where any building or zoning lot contains two or more uses having different parking requirements as set forth in Section 44-21 (General Provisions), the parking requirements for each type of use shall apply to the extent of that use.

-However, the number of spaces required for houses of worship or for uses in parking requirement category D (Places of Assembly), when in the same building or on the same zoning lot as any other use, may be reduced by the Board of Standards and Appeals in accordance with the provisions of Section 73-431 (Reduction of parking spaces for houses of worship) or 73-432 (Reduction of parking spaces for places of assembly).
+However, the number of spaces required for houses of worship or for uses in parking requirement category B1, when in the same building or on the same zoning lot as any other use, may be reduced by the Board of Standards and Appeals in accordance with the provisions of Section 73-431 (Reduction of parking spaces for houses of worship) or 73-432 (Reduction of parking spaces for places of assembly).

 M1 M2 M3